Cross Section of the Track

 Joint state and federal funding of $25 million for stages one and two – to the east of Port Arthur, with tracks reaching capes Pillar and Hauy – was secured in 2010.
 The first stage, an upgrade of the existing path between Fortescue Bay and Cape Hauy, was completed in May 2012.
 Jokes about “two capes track” aside, the 46km of new track linking Denmans Cove, Cape Pillar, Cape Hauy and Fortescue Bay, along with three new huts (now known as “cabins”), officially opened just before Christmas 2015.

 On 19 December 2016, tenders were awarded to upgrade the tracks to lookouts at Cape Raoul – the third of the ‘Three Capes’ – and world-renowned big-wave surfing spot Shipstern Bluff.
-More than $7 million of state and federal funding will see these tracks, on the western side of Port Arthur, upgraded to the same dry-boot standard as the stages one and two track, and will allow walkers to access the remaining key points on the Three Capes route.
+More than $7 million of state and federal funding was provided to get these tracks, on the western side of Port Arthur, upgraded to the same dry-boot standard as the stages one and two track, allowing walkers to access the remaining key points on the Three Capes route.

 At this stage, there’s no timetable to complete the track as it was first envisioned, as a five-night, six-day 65km experience starting at White Beach, on the western Tasman Peninsula, and ending at Fortescue Bay.
 Given the popularity of the existing track, it’s hard to imagine that there’s any urgency.